oroinc/documentation/user_guide/user_management_roles.rst

 Ownership Type "Organization"
 """""""""""""""""""""""""""""
-If the entity type is set to *"Organization"*, when an entity record is created, an Organization is chosen as its Owner.
+If the entity type is set to *"Organization"*, when an entity record is created, an :term:`organization <Organization>` is chosen as its :term:`owner <Owner>`.

 You can choose one of the following options for each action:

-- ***None***: no users will be able to perform the action.
+- ***None***: No users will be able to perform the action.
-- ***Organization***: all the users from the Organization set up as the Owner will be able to perform the action.
+- ***Organization***: All the users from the owner-organization will be able to perform the action.
-- ***System***: all the users will be able to perform the action.
+- ***System***: All the users will be able to perform the action.

 Ownership Type "Business Unit"
 """"""""""""""""""""""""""""""

-If the entity type is set to "Organization", when an entity record is created, an Business Unit is chosen as its Owner.
+If the entity type is set to "Business Unit", when an entity record is created, a :term:`business unit <Business Unit>` is chosen as its Owner.

 You can choose one of the following options for each action:

-- ***None***: no users will be able to perform the action.
+- ***None***:  No users will be able to perform the action.
-- ***Business Unit***: all the users from the Business Unit set up as the Owner will be able to perform the action.
+- ***Business Unit***: All the users from the owner-business-unit will be able to perform the action.
-- ***Division***: all the users from the Business Unit set up as the Owner and from its child business units will be able to perform the action.
+- ***Division***: All the users from the owner-business-unit and from its child business units will be able to perform the action.
-- ***Organization***: all the users from the Organization, to which the Business Units set up as the Owner belongs, will be able to perform the action.
+- ***Organization***: All the users from the organization to which the owner-business-unit belongs, will be able to perform the action.
-- ***System***: all the users will be able to perform the action.
+- ***System***: All the users will be able to perform the action.

 Ownership Type "User"
 """""""""""""""""""""

-If the entity type is set to "User", when an entity record is created, a User is chosen as its Owner.
+If the entity type is set to "User", when an entity record is created, a :term:`user <User>` is chosen as its owner.
 You can choose one of the following options for each action:

-- ***None***: no users will be able to perform the action.
+- ***None***: No users will be able to perform the action.
-- ***User***: only the users set up as the Owner will be able to perform the action.
+- ***User***: Only the owner-user will be able to perform the action.
-- ***Business Unit***: all the users from the Business Unit to which the Owner belongs, will be able to perform the action.
+- ***Business Unit***: All the users from the business unit to which the owner-user belongs will be able to perform the action.
-- ***Division***: all the users from the Business Unit to which the Owner belongs, and from its child business units will be able to perform the action.
+- ***Division***: all the users from the business unit to which the owner-user belongs and from its child business units will be able to perform the action.
-- ***Organization***: all the users from the Organization, to which the Owner belongs, will be able to perform the action.
+- ***Organization***: all the users from the organization, to which the owner-user belongs, will be able to perform the action.
 - ***System***: all the users will be able to perform the action.